 According to a WHO ten-country investigation, lifetime prevalence of physical or sexual partner violence oscillates between 15% and 71% suggesting considerable differences across regions.

 Children exposed to domestic violence are 15 times more likely to suffer from physical abuse and neglect.

 Nearly 750 million women and girls alive today were married before they reached 18 years of age.

-Women who have been physically or sexually abused are more likely to have an abortion, experience depression, and, in some regions, acquire HIV, than women without abuse experiences.
-Globally, 38% of murders of women are committed by an intimate partner.
+Research evidence indicates that violence against women is a widespread problem, affecting all world regions.
+Women who have been physically or sexually abused are more likely to have an abortion, experience depression, and, in some regions, acquire HIV, than women without abuse experiences (Campbell, 2002; Glander, Moore, Michielutte, & Parsons, 1998).

 Intimate partner violence is also detrimental to children.
 Youth living with domestic violence can develop emotional and behavioural problems (Holt, Buckley, & Whelan, 2008).
 Domestic violence and child abuse are likely to occur together, therefore programmes aimed at reducing the rates of intimate partner violence, can also help to prevent child abuse.

 Health consequences of intimate partner violence is a review of research on the mental and physical health consequences of intimate partner violence (IPV), published in the Lancet.
 Evidence shows that abused women have increased health problems, including injury, chronic pain, gastrointestinal, sexually-transmitted diseases, depression, and post-traumatic stress disorder (PTSD).